mrmhodak/buildtest/Setup.rst

 buildtest Environment Variables
 -------------------------------

-There is a few buildtest environment variables that you should be aware of when using this framework.
+There are a few buildtest environment variables that you should be aware of when using buildtest

 .. include:: Setup/buildtest-environment.txt